 Entering the saloon through a wide watertight door you are immediately struck by beauty, elegance and openness, this is an area that both flows and provides numerous comfortable seating arrangements.

 The huge outboard window forward in the galley complements the saloon windows and accentuates your view from the galley.
 This galley features a four-burner propane cook top, supplemented with a below counter electric oven.
-Appliances include a dishwasher microwave and trash compactor plus two refrigerators and a freezer.
+Appliances include a dishwasher, microwave convection oven, trash compactor plus two refrigerators and a freezer.
 The granite counter offers an expansive serving area and the light color blends well with the saloon furniture.

 Forward of the galley is a hallway which starts outboard to starboard with the electrical panel and finds the owner stateroom immediately to port.
 This aft location is much more comfortable in a seaway and focuses on a large island berth running fore/aft.
 Outboard to port is a built-in changing seat and forward to port is a head with shower.
 There is a full-length dressing mirror.
 A Sharp Aquos flat screen television is mounted on the forward bulkhead below the classic round deck windows.
 There is an incredible amount of storage for clothes with drawers and hanging lockers.
 The owner features a custom HMC inner spring mattress.

 This is a convenient and private head with shower and sink.
-It is finished with varnished cherry and includes mirrored medicine cabinet and lockers.
+It is finished with varnished cherry (an upgrade from the standard gelcoat) and includes mirrored medicine cabinet and lockers.

 Gorgeous teak and spruce floors reflect up to the varnished cherry panels of the hallway which runs the full length of the lower-level living quarters.
 At the beginning of the hallway to starboard is the ships main electrical panel with all of the necessary breakers and displays easily readable and logically labeled.
 This is convenient being right across from the owner stateroom and also close to the engine room which is accessed from the same area.
 There is a pantry locker to starboard and concealed laundry appliances.